apache/tvm/rust/tvm/README.md

 # TVM

-This crate provides an idiomatic Rust API for [TVM](https://github.com/apache/tvm).
+This crate provides an idiomatic Rust API for [Apache TVM](https://github.com/apache/tvm).
 The code works on **Stable Rust** and is tested against `rustc 1.47`.

 You can find the API Documentation [here](https://tvm.apache.org/docs/api/rust/tvm/index.html).